 At this time, our third party contract manufacturing partners continue to operate at or near normal levels.
-While we currently do not anticipate any interruptions in our manufacturing process, we believe that we have inventory to help mitigate the impact should they occur.
+While we currently do not anticipate any interruptions in our manufacturing process due to COVID-19, we believe that we have inventory to help mitigate the impact should they occur.
 However, it is possible that the COVID-19 pandemic and response efforts may have an impact in the future on our contract manufacturing partners' ability to manufacture our marketed product or to have our marketed product reach our markets, which would also impact our inventory reserves.

-In terms of our clinical trials, our PRO2TECT studies for vadadustat have advanced significantly and we continue to expect top-line data in mid-2020, as previously disclosed.
+In terms of our clinical trials, our PRO2TECT studies for vadadustat have advanced significantly and as previously disclosed, we expect to announce top-line data in early September.
 Our FO2RWARD-2 trial for vadadustat is fully enrolled, and we continue to expect top-line data by year end.
 COVID-19 precautions are, however, causing a delay in enrolling new clinical trials.
 We are using remote monitoring and performing remote patient visits, where possible.